ventus550/Context-Free-Grammar-Validator/README.md

 # Context-Free-Grammar-Validator
 This is a validator for the context-free grammar in chomsky normal form only.
-It checks whether a string is valid under a given grammar -- that is whether said string can be derived from the set of production rules defined in the grammar file.
+It checks whether a string is valid under a given grammar -- that is, whether said string can be derived from the set of production rules defined in the grammar file.

 ### Context-free Grammar